magisterquis/curlrevshell/README.md

 Template
 --------
-The script generated with `/c` can be changed by writing a new template and telling the program about it with `-print-default-template`.
+The script generated with `/c` as well as the helpful one-lines printed on startup can be changed by writing a new template and telling the program about it with `-template`.
 It usually looks like
 ```sh
 $ curlrevshell -print-default-template >custom.tmpl # Get the default template to start with